UltimateForm/mordhau-rcon-suite/README.md

 ### Exporting playtime and custom ranks

-- run admin discord comand `.pt exportNight`, this will export your playtime and custom ranks to a json file that can be imported by Night's mods
+- run admin discord comand `.pt exportNight`, this will export your playtime and custom ranks to a json file that can be imported by NightV's mods

 sample export: